-Comcast Xfinity offers internet up to 2,000 Mbps in some areas, which is more than any of us “need,” but damn, that would make the internet instantaneous—barring equipment, site, and network restrictions that is.
+Comcast Xfinity offers internet up to 2,000 Mbps in some areas, which is more than any of us “need,” but dang, that would make the internet instantaneous—barring equipment, site, and network restrictions that is.

 Which providers offer unlimited internet data?

 Comcast charges $30; so does AT&T, but you also have to opt-in for tailored advertisements (eek).

 Which providers offer deals for TV and internet?